The ultimate guide to enjoying wet, winter and night riding in the PNW

 Lights: to get started, pick up a helmet mounted LED bike light with at least 1000 lumens.
 If you're only running one light, helmet mounted is the way to go.
 Running only a bar light is problematic when turning your bars on twisty trail.

-The better setup is to run both a bar and helmet light, with your helmet being the brighter unit with 2000 lumens or more.
-The bar light throws nice shadows, and having a second light is a great idea for backup when one of your batteries dies.
+The better setup is to run both a bar and helmet light, with your helmet being the brighter unit with 2000 lumens.
+The bar light throws nice shadows, and having a second light is a great idea for backup when one of your batteries dies, and batteries tend to die.
 You don't want to be stuck out on the trail in the dark.

 The ubiquitous MagicShine is the low budget way to get started.
 The batteries are low quality, and they overstate their brightness, but they should work for a year or two.
 Going with one of the established brands will be more reliable and less junk in the landfill.
 Look at Night Rider, Light and Motion, Gemini, Gloworm and any other known brand for good quality LED lights.